AllanOricil/nrg-cli/README.md

 nrg dev
 ```

 Use this command to work interactively on your custom nodes or plugins, making development faster and smoother.
-As before mentioned before, the default settings used to bundle your javascript can be found [here](https://github.com/AllanOricil/nrg/blob/main/defaults/nrg.json).
-And again, you can override any of the properties used during in the `dev` build changing `build.dev.server` or `build.dev.client`.
+As mentioned before, the default settings used to bundle your javascript can be found [here](https://github.com/AllanOricil/nrg/blob/main/defaults/nrg.json), and you can override any of these properties changing `build.dev.server` or `build.dev.client`.

 In order to run a `prod` build locally, use the following command `nrg dev -o -e prod`.